 9. Emma Chase Friday Night Music

 On every first, third, and fifth Friday night, head to downtown Cottonwood Falls for Emma Chase Friday Night Music.
 Join in the concert or sit back and enjoy.
 During inclement weather, Prairie PastTimes hosts the weekly event.
-Bring your lawn chair and sit outside the Symphony in the Flint Hills Gift Shop & Gallery in warm weather.
-Check for location updates.
+Check out the variety of art and craft items for sale.

 Where to eat and stay